 One morning Grandma called and told me she’d hardly slept the night before because of Tony.
 “Who’s Tony?”
 I asked.
 “I don’t know,” she frantically said, “but he’s hardly wearing anything in his picture and what if someone thinks I really like him?!”
 So I logged on to Grandma’s account and found the scantily clad Tony… from West Seneca, New York, where we know no one… and clicked, “Unlike.”
 All was right with the world again.

 And I won’t even go into the perils of Grandma leaving comments on Facebook other than to say that I’ve gotten some phone calls for assistance once or twice.
 Or thirty-eight times.

 Ahh yes, having Grandma on Facebook has been entertaining.
 But do you want to know what’s even better?
 Having Grandma on Facetime.

 Facetime is pretty amazing.
 The fact that you can call someone and see them live on your screen as you talk to them is really fun.
 Especially if the person on the other end doesn’t know you can actually see and hear them.

-Now before you think I’m cruel and that I called Grandma on Facetime and tried to trick her, let me tell me what really happened.
-She called me.
+Now before you think I’m cruel, and that I called Grandma on Facetime and tried to trick her, let me tell me what really happened.